kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Fully Upgraded Baragwin Assault Blade**
 - The Baragwin Assault Blade is available from Suvam Tam's shop at Yavin after collecting a minimum of three Star Maps.

+**Fully Upgraded Bendak's Blaster**
+- Bendak's Blaster is received as the reward for killing Bendak Starkiller in a duel in the Upper City Cantina on Taris.

 **Fully Upgraded Echani Fiber Armor**
 - The Echani Fiber Armor is in a password-protected footlocker in the Lower City Apartments (East).

+**Fully Upgraded Light and Heavy Exoskeletons**
+- These are both available from the Yavin shop after collecting a minimum of three Star Maps.
+You'll need to upgrade both of these items to fulfill the task, but you don't have to equip them.

 **Fully Upgraded Mission's Vibroblade**
 - Mission's Vibroblade is granted to you when you recruit Mission in the Undercity.